hbc/NGS_Data_Analysis_Summer2016/sessionI/lessons/01_the_filesystem.md

 The home directory is often listed in commands, so a shortcut for it seems like a good idea.
 In the shell the tilde character, `~`, is a shortcut for your home directory.

-Make sure your working direcotry is still `/home/username/ngs_course/unix_lesson/raw_fastq/`, and then enter the command:
+Make sure your working directory is still `/home/username/ngs_course/unix_lesson/raw_fastq/`, and then enter the command:

 ```$ ls ~```